bet4a/d3wiki/SVG-Shapes.md

 <a name="arc" href="SVG-Shapes#arc">#</a> d3.svg.<b>arc</b>()

-Constructs a new arc generator with the default *innerRadius*-, *outerRadius*-, *startAngle*- and *endAngle*-accessor functions (that assume the input data is an object with named attributes matching the accessors; see below for details).
+Constructs a new arc generator with the default inner radius, outer radius, start angle and end angle accessor functions (that assume the input data is an object with named attributes matching the accessors; see below for details).
 While the default accessors assume that the arc dimensions are all specified dynamically, it is very common to set one or more of the dimensions as a constant, such as setting the inner radius to zero for a pie chart.
 The returned function generates path data for a closed solid arc, as in a pie or donut chart:

 ![arc](arc.png)